1066-1078 Harwood St rezoning application

 The Greek architect Constantinos Doxiadis, founder of the Ekistics movement, believed that humans should not live higher than treetops, based on our biological heritage.
 Practically, there are physical and psychological challenges to living in high-rises.
 Parents can’t supervise their children playing outdoors, so they end up using hallways as playgrounds.
 Balcony microclimates vary considerably as you ascend a tower, with higher units buffeted by winds that can make these outdoor spaces uninhabitable.
 In appraising the space and its design for affordable rental - my question lies across several factors.
 Are the outdoor balconies practical?
 The wind does impact these spaces as you go up further?
 The scale and height with shadowing will impact the overall health and wellbeing of the neighbourhood.
 What metrics have been done to access the overall change to neighbourhood for long-term health?
 For example, a lack of easy ground access can also present complications in emergency situations.
 A 2016 Toronto medical study revealed that the higher someone lives in a tower, the lower their chances of surviving cardiac arrest—above the 16th floor, the survival rate is nearly zero.
 The elderly and tower-dwellers with medical conditions may be in increased danger with the growing frequency of extreme weather events expected from climate change, which could bring prolonged power outages.
 How can such a tower self-manage during a power outage?
 What type of amenities and provisions will be on-site?

-Livia asked almost 3 years ago
+Livia asked over 3 years ago

 The current proposal offers indoor and outdoor amenity space for the residents.
 This includes urban agriculture and outdoor play space.